prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

   For the message introduced in PRW 2.0, identified by `io.prometheus.write.v2.Request`:
     * `Content-Type: application/x-protobuf;proto=io.prometheus.write.v2.Request`

   When talking to 1.x Receiver, the Sender SHOULD use `Content-Type: application/x-protobuf` for backward compatibility.
 Otherwise, Sender SHOULD use `Content-Type: application/x-protobuf;proto=io.prometheus.write.v2.Request`.
-More proto messages might come in 2.x or beyond.
+More Proto Messages might come in 2.x or beyond.

 * `User-Agent: <name & version of the sender>`
-* `X-Prometheus-Remote-Write-Version: <remote write spec major and minor version>`
+* `X-Prometheus-Remote-Write-Version: <Remote-Write spec major and minor version>`

   When talking to 1.x Receiver, the Sender MUST use `X-Prometheus-Remote-Write-Version: 0.1.0` for backward compatibility.
-Otherwise, Sender SHOULD use the newest remote write version it is compatible with e.g. `X-Prometheus-Remote-Write-Version: 2.0.0`.
+Otherwise, Sender SHOULD use the newest Remote-Write version it is compatible with e.g. `X-Prometheus-Remote-Write-Version: 2.0.0`.

 Sender MAY allow users to add custom HTTP headers; they MUST NOT allow users to configure them in such a way as to send reserved headers.